COMMUNICATION BETWEEN HOME AND SCHOOL

 - Parents’ evenings: During the Autumn and Spring terms there are ‘formal’ parents evenings when you sign up for a slot to discuss your child’s learning.
 There is a chance to look at books and folders too.

-- Open Drawer Sessions: These will be after school at pick-up time on designated days a couple of times a term when you can come into class and share your child’s learning with them.
+- Open Drawer Sessions: These are after school at pick-up time on designated days when you can come into class and share your child’s learning with them.
 The class teacher will be around on these occasions but the idea is that your child can bring you into class and chat with you about class life and what they have been doing.

 - End-of-year report: In July, you will receive a comprehensive written report about your child’s progress over the school year.

 , available on the website or from the office in hard copy.
 This details the procedure in the event you may have a complaint against the school.

 As a school, our Open Door approach has negated the need for this policy to be put into practice for the past seven years...